-Red Rampant is first person narrative video game set during Robert the Bruce’s successful wrestle for the Scottish crown.
+Red Rampant is a first person narrative video game set during Robert the Bruce’s successful wrestle for the Scottish crown.
 A guerrilla campaign against the medieval world’s greatest military force amid sharpening knives in every shifting shadow as Bruce’s ego makes enemies in every corner of the country.

 Detaching yourself from the romance and emotional connection with this, the most supreme of underdog tales, it’s difficult to not rationally conclude that this was simply not only improbable but downright impossible… and yet it happened.